KomodoPlatform/Documentation.rst.old/docs/source/barterDEX/trade.rst

 *After editing the* ``./buy`` *file with your order parameters, execute it and you should have a trade going.*

 **IMPORTANT: For better results and security (dust attack vector)** ``./buy`` **only execute trades that are at least 10% of the offered bob(ask) order.
-For example, if a bob order (an ask in the orderbook) of 10 REVS is offered at a price of 1.25 komodo per REV the autotrade command should be with a relvolume of at least:**
+For example, if a bob order (an ask in the orderbook) of 10 REVS is offered at a price of 1.25 komodo per REV the autotrade command should be with a relvolume of at least: 1 REV**

 .. code-block:: shell